LAGGOUNE-Walid/geopulse/README.md

   ) ENGINE = InnoDB DEFAULT CHARSET = utf8mb4
 ```
 ## Configuration
-Here is boilerplate php code for configuration:
+Here is boilerplate php code for configuration you can use in pulse-config/ folder :
 ```php
 <?php